U.S. natgas slides 4% to one-week low on less cold forecast

-Nov 9 (Reuters) - U.S. natural gas futures fell about 4% to a one-week low on Wednesday in what has already been an extremely volatile couple of weeks on forecasts for less cold weather in late November.
+Nov 9 (Reuters) - U.S. natural gas futures fell about 4% to a one-week low on Wednesday on forecasts for less cold weather in late November amid continued volatility.

 Freeport LNG, however, has said repeatedly that it still expects the 2.1 billion-cubic-feet-per-day (bcfd) export plant to return to at least partial service in November following an unexpected shutdown on June 8 caused by a pipeline explosion.